repejota/qurl/README.md

 ## Introduction

-Qurl is an drop-in and easy to deploy microservice that implements an HTTP API you can use to extract content from any web page as JSON any information available at a given public URL (check examples below).
+Qurl is a drop-in and easy to deploy microservice who exposes an HTTP API you can use to extract content from any web page as JSON.
+Any information available at a given public URL can be extracted using selector queries (check examples below).

 ## Continuous integration